gcborba/Advanced_R_codereview/README.md

 Min_level_days:  the number of continuous days on the minimum water level in a year

-High_flows:
+High_flows: the water level during the high water period

-Very_highflows: above the historical average
+Very_highflows: above the historical average of high water period

-Low_flows:
+Low_flows: the water level during the low water period

-Very_lowflows:
+Very_lowflows: above the historical average of low water period

 Maximum_level: annual maximum water level